thytom/dwmbar/README.md

 print their output to stdout.

 Currently available default modules are:
 - archupdates		 - Gets the number of updates available **Arch Linux Only**
 - backlight			 - Shows the brightness of the screen
 - battery			 - Gets battery percentage
 - bluetooth			 - Shows bluetooth status
 - cpuload			 - Shows the CPU load in %
 - date				 - Shows the calendar date
 - daypercentage		 - Shows how far through the day you are, in %
 - disksize			 - Shows the disk usage
 - ethernet			 - Shows ethernet connection
+- fanspeed           - Shows the rpm of your main fan
+- hostname           - Shows your current user and hostname
 - internet			 - Shows whether internet is available (TODO)
+- kernel             - Shows the kernel version
+- localip            - Shows your local IP address
 - mail				 - Shows how much mail you have
 - mpd				 - Shows MPD status
+- networkdowntraffic - Gets the download traffic in Kb/s
+- networkuptraffic   - Gets the upload traffic in Kb/s
+- publicip           - Shows your public IP address
 - ram				 - Shows RAM usage
 - redshift			 - Shows current screen temperature from Redshift
 - sunmoon			 - Displays a sun or moon for time of day
 - temperature		 - Displays the temperature of the CPU
 - time				 - Displays time
 - todo				 - Prints the number of todos for the "t" todo manager
 - tor				 - Prints if the tor service is enabled
+- voidupdates        - Gets the number of updates available **Void Linux Only**
+- volumebar			 - Displays a volume bar
 - volume			 - Prints volume in %
-- volumebar			- Displays a volume bar
 - weather			 - Shows weather info
 - wifi				 - Shows wifi connection

 ## Module Prerequisites